thediveo/ThirdFlow/README.md

 The Third Flow plugin brings to you another way to develop customizations for TiddlyWiki 5.
 It is not enforcing a specific development flow, it simply tries to help you.
 Otherwise, it tries to stay out of your way.

-* You can ''develop your plugin directly from within your browser''.
+* You can **develop your plugin directly from within your browser**.
 A server-based TiddlyWiki instance running on Node.js ensures that all your source tiddlers are neatly stored in a clean and hierarchically organized folder structure.

-* ''Source code management is done as usual'' using your favorite source code management tool, such as git and others.
+* **Source code management is done as usual** using your favorite source code management tool, such as git and others.
 As the Third Flow plugin structures your tiddler source files you get a well-organized repository structure at no price.

-* For ''packaging your plugin'' you finally simply run a shell script which packs the plugin tiddler and saves it to disk.
+* For **packaging your plugin** you finally simply run a shell script which packs the plugin tiddler and saves it to disk.
 Additionally, a demonstration TiddlyWiki is also created that guides your future plugin users through the process of deploying your new plugin.